railsadminteam/rails_admin/Css-customization.md

 Note that if you choose to use SCSS, you can:

-* use all the mixins you defined in `mixins.css.scss` and all the mixins provided by rails_admin and bootstrap.
+* modify all the mixins provided by rails_admin and bootstrap in `mixins.css.scss` and add others for you to use.
-* use all the variables you defined in `variables.css.scss` and all the variables provided by rails_admin and bootstrap.
+* modify all the variables provided by rails_admin and bootstrap in `variables.css.scss` and add others for you to use.

+In `theming.css.scss`:

+* use all defined mixins and variables.
 * include any other .scss file with `@import rails_admin/themes/__THEME_NAME__/my_scss_file` and organize your files the way you want.

 ### JS